istio-ecosystem/authservice/README.md

 is expected to be fixed and released soon.
 For the time being, you need to manually `docker pull` the image from Github Package Registry and `docker push` it to your own image registry (e.g. Docker Hub) in order to use it with Kubernetes.

-## Example
+## Usage
-Please refer to the [bookinfo-example](./bookinfo-example) directory for an example integration.
+Please refer to the [bookinfo-example](./bookinfo-example) directory for an example of how to use the Authservice.

+Refer to the [configuration options guide](docs/README.md) for all of the available configuration options.

 ## Developer Notes
 See the [Makefile](Makefile) for common tasks.